 - 96% agree teachers should not be spending the first few weeks of term preparing children for assessment

 - 73% believe Baseline assessment is an unfair way to measure schools' future progress.

-The More Than A Score (MTAS) campaign is taking the message to parents: more than 50,000 have signed the petition against Baseline, and the campaign will be stepped up in the coming months.
+The More Than A Score (MTAS) campaign is taking the message to parents: more than 75,000 have signed the petition against Baseline, and the campaign continues to build momentum among heads, teachers, parents and politicians.

 The general educational climate is changing, and belief in universal testing as the basis of accountability is beginning to weaken: even Ofsted has said that another approach is needed.
 Baseline assessment is the weakest link in the whole chain of testing – a rehash of a failed project, based on a model which cannot promise reliability.
 Jan Dubiel, of Early Excellence, put it like this: “I don’t think the Baseline assessment will have a long life because it is so pointless and absurd and unsustainable.
 Many people are against it and there are calls for it to be boycotted.
 It won’t last as long as a celebrity marriage.”

 This is the context in which we’re saying that we’ll support schools which do not participate in the voluntary pilot.
 We want them to pass the model resolution, based on a resolution drafted by reception teachers in one primary school and to tell us about it.
-Where school leaders feel obliged to sign up to baseline, we’re calling on members to monitor their experience of the tests, and to feed back to the Union.
+Where school leaders have felt obliged to sign up to the baseline pilot, we’re calling on members to monitor their experience of the tests, and to feed back to the union.